OSM-DM-KGP/Narmada/README.md

 # Narmada
-Narmada - Needs and Available Resource Matching and Allocation during Disasters
+Narmada - Need and Available Resource Matching Assistant for Disasters and Adversities.

 ## Sample tweet